hhj-i/Apple_wire_RGB_images/README.md

 # Wire-identification
-82 original acquired images are in Uncropped_images dir.
+A total of 82 original acquired images are in Uncropped_images dir.

 Part of images (~200) in cropped dataset are in Cropped_images dir.